mgcruz024/mean-variance/README.md

 Mean-Variance portfolio optimization with six years of [Yahoo Finance](https://finance.yahoo.com/) SP500 and SP500TR end-of-day quotes from
 2016-2021 (18+ million rows).
-The project aims to perform asset allocation considering a group of stock tickers and find an optimal portfolio for he target investor.
+The project aims to perform asset allocation considering a group of stock tickers and find an optimal portfolio for the target investor.
 Portfolio tested against the SP500TR index to evaluate 2021 performance and provide risk assessment.

 Utilized PortfolioAnalytics on R with extracted datasets stored in PostgreSQL for selecting the best weight distribution of the selected tickers.